Uncrewed Capsules

 Status: Cancelled

-In the midst of the cold war, aerial espionage was key for the United States to gather intelligence on the USSR’s capabilities.
+In the midst of the Cold War, aerial espionage was key for the United States to gather intelligence on the USSR’s capabilities.
 The U-2 spy planes had been flying successfully over the Soviet Union for many years, however the idea of using a spacecraft for espionage was very promising.
 Therefore the Corona spy satellite program was initiated in 1956.
 These satellites were tasked to fly over the USSR multiple times and then return the footage to the US.
 The missions were also named ‘Discover’ as a cover for the public, to whom was said that the objective was to fly scientific payloads to space, which did occasionally happen.

-The re-entry capsule was a blunt cone with a spherical front, also referred to as ‘bucket’, and used a two-stage parachute recovery system.
+The re-entry capsule was a blunt cone with a spherical front, also referred to as a ‘bucket’, and used a two-stage parachute recovery system.
 A drogue chute decelerates the capsule, after which the main deploys.
 Instead of a water landing, an aircraft would snatch the capsule by catching the parachute mid-air.
 This proved to be challenging and often required multiple attempts per capsule, even with a trained pilot.
 Three different main parachute designs have been flown on the Corona capsules in an attempt to improve the mid-air capture success rate, although without much success.
 Apart from the mid-air recovery aircraft, there were ships and helicopters present within the recovery area to capture the capsule in case of a splashdown.
 These proved to be necessary in multiple occasions when the vehicle was off-course and landed outside of the recovery area.
 The retrieval experience gained during the Corona – Discoverer program proved very valuable during retrieval of the Apollo missions.

 The Corona – Discoverer program was one with many failures and challenges that had to be tackled because of the fact that rocketry and satellites were a relatively new and unexplored territory of engineering.
 One of the early flights, Discoverer-8, encountered a failure that was attributed to the recovery system, where the parachutes failed to deploy, leading to a loss of the vehicle.
 It was Discoverer-13 that successfully launched, entered orbit around the Earth and became the first man-made object to be recovered from Earth orbit in 1960, only 9 days before the USSR achieved the same result with one of the Sputnik probes.
 Although considered successful, the capsule's recovery didn’t go as planned: the capsule landed too far from the recovery aircraft and had to be quickly recovered by helicopter before it sank.
 The first mid-air recovery of the corona capsule was Discoverer-14.